alvin-al/alvin-portfolio/README.md

 ## Contact Information

-Feel free to reach out to me via [my email](mailto:alvinxal@gmail.com) or through the contact form on my website.
+Feel free to reach out to me via [email](mailto:alvinxal@gmail.com) or through the contact form on my website.

 ## Social Media